ErfanMo77/gltf-research-scenes/scenes/staircase/README.md

 ![Staircase reference](source/TungstenRender.png)

 A wooden staircase interior converted from PBRT v4 to glTF.
-It is useful for checking dense textured geometry, portrait camera conversion, clearcoat-style materials, glass, GI, and emissive mesh lighting
+It is useful for checking dense textured geometry, portrait camera conversion, clearcoat-style materials, glass, GI, and emissive mesh lighting.

 ## Source